rupc/Huffman-Coding/README.md

 ## Blah Blah
 For comparing original file with encoded file, I fixed the location of input file in texts folder

-~~This is the improved version of my old program, which was written at my junior class assigment.
-Back then, I had removed Line feed character for mistake because it wasn't show up when I print it.
-I thought it was buggy.
-Now I understand why it was not.
-Just looking into the ascii table and printing it as a number is enough.~~